MitchTalmadge/Multicast-Tester/privacy-policy.md

 Multicast Tester does not collect or store any personal information.
-The packets captured are stored only in memory, so that they can be showed on the screen, until you close the app -- and then they are gone.
+The packets captured are stored only in memory, so that they can be showed on the screen, until you close the app or clear the screen -- and then they are gone.